michaelyatco/choredoor/ChoreDoorNextSteps.md

 }
 ```

-Assessment: Convert the randomChoreDoorGenerator to a Switch Statement
+Assessment: Convert the randomChoreDoorGenerator() Function to a Switch Statement

 The current logic within the `randomChoreDoorGenerator()` gets away with an `if/else` statement that has only 3 possible door combinations where the ChoreBot is hiding.
 As a result, the variety suffers (ie. If the ChoreBot is assigned to `openDoor1`, then `openDoor2` is ALWAYS the beach and `openDoor3` is ALWAYS outer space).
 Use a `switch` statement, instead, to generate all 6 possible door combinations.